Evert-Arends/emmaphp/README.md

 EmmaPHP
 =======

-This project is currently predominantly maintained by @nathanbastiaans
+This project is currently predominantly maintained by @nathanbastiaans and @bobdesaunois

 Lightweight PHP Framework
 focusing on rapid development of complex applications using as little code as possible.